AlexWinder/mysql-backup-database/README.md

 This has been tested to work on the following systems:

--Debian 8 Jessie
+- Debian 8 Jessie
--Debian 9 Wheezy
+- Debian 9 Wheezy

--MySQL 5.7.18
+- MySQL 5.7.18
--MySQLdump 10.13
+- MySQLdump 10.13

 ### Installing

 In order for this script to work correctly you first must ensure that you have created the correct folder to place both the script and the SQL dumps.

-'mkdir -p /var/backups/mysql'
+> mkdir -p /var/backups/mysql